kchleon/random-quotes/README.md

-# random-quotes
+# Random Quotes
-Getting random quotes
+Getting random quotes from https://type.fit/api/quotes Can share the quote to Twitter as well